 The 1940 Act requires that BDCs offer to "make available significant managerial assistance" to portfolio companies.
 We are actively involved with our portfolio companies through membership on boards of directors, as observers to the boards of directors and/or through frequent communication with management.
-As of March 31, 2011, we held at least a board seat or observer rights on 24 of our 29 equity-focused portfolio companies (83 percent).
+As of June 30, 2011, we held at least one board seat or observer rights on 23 of our 29 equity-focused portfolio companies (79 percent).

 We may hold two or more board seats in early-stage portfolio companies or those in which we have significant ownership.
-As of March 31, 2011, we held two board seats in Ancora Pharmaceuticals Inc. and Enumeral Biomedical Corp.
-We may transition off of the board of directors to an observer role as our portfolio companies raise additional capital from new investors, as they mature or as they are able to attract independent members who have relevant industry experience and contacts.
+As of June 30, 2011, we held two board seats in Ancora Pharmaceuticals Inc. We may transition off of the board of directors to an observer role as our portfolio companies raise additional capital from new investors, as they mature or as they are able to attract independent members who have relevant industry experience and contacts.
 We also typically step off the board of directors upon the completion of an IPO.
+Our observer rights at board of directors meetings cease when companies complete an IPO.
+We held observer rights in NeoPhotonics and Solazyme until the completion of each company's IPO.